Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Conclusion

 \section{Conclusion}

-In this paper, we have proposed \textbf{\OURS}, the first approach for creating and animating virtual human avatars based on Gaussian Splatting.
-Our approach defines a coarse-to-fine deformation module that combines linear blend skinning with local learning-based refinement.
-Using Gaussian Splatting for this problem not only help to accelerate rendering, but also enables to bypass difficult inverse skinning approaches required in NeRF-based formulations.
-As a result, our forward deformation algorithm does not present artefacts caused by failures of inverse approaches and present good generalization properties.
-Extensive experiment results on dynamic human benchmarks demonstrate that our approach can achieve state-of-the-art human neural rendering performance.
-Moreover, the proposed algorithm enables real-time rendering, at 20fps if the set of gestures can not be pre-defined and stored, and even more in most applications.
-These properties should facilitate its deployment for real-world applications.
+We have proposed \textbf{\OURS}, a first approach for creating and animating virtual human avatars based on Gaussian Splatting, by defining a coarse-to-fine deformation algorithm that combines forward skinning with local learning-based refinement.
+Using Gaussian Splatting for this problem not only helps to accelerate rendering, but also enables to bypass difficult inverse skinning approaches required in NeRF-based formulations.
+In contrast with other forward approaches, we are able to fit body shapes with loose clothing.
+Experimental results demonstrate that our approach can achieve state-of-the-art human neural rendering performance with good generalization.
+The fast rendering of this approach should facilitate its deployment and we hope that HuGS will also serve as an intuitive baseline for follow-up research on gaussian-based avatars.